Jozty/website/content/functions/findLastIndex.md

 ---
 title: FindLastIndex function
-description: Check whether two objects have same value, for the specific property.
+description: Gives index of last element of the list which matches the predicate, or `-1` if no element matches
-keywords: FindLastIndex
+keywords: FindLastIndex , Find Last Index, Find, Index, Last
 ---

 ## FindLastIndex